s Kenneth Lee Gallery - Instructional Videos

-While other applications are catching up, I find Photoshop the best choice for Fine Art photography.
+While other applications are catching up, I find the Photoshop and Lightroom subscription to be the best option for Fine Art photography.
 It's not the easiest or the cheapest, but it provides the most features and the best features.
-Other editing applications are not subscription-based (and thus seem more affordable at first) but new versions require a new purchase.
+Other image editing applications are not subscription-based and seem more affordable at first but new versions require a new purchase.

 Layers, Layers, Layers